Colatino/PicoZoom/README.md

 After all the connections are made, I recommend that before you assembly the controller, test it with the Pedal as it will be harder to debug later.

-If all goes well, just put everything inside the box you chose and you're done!
+If all goes well, just put everything inside the box ([stl/3mf files for 3d printing]()) and you're done!

 ## How to use